BADeery/sandbox/content/articles-page.md

 # Articles

-**Forward:**

 As you're reading, if you spot a<span class="quip-wrapper">
   <span class="articles-page-chevron">
     <i data-lucide="chevron-up" ></i>
   </span>
   <span class="quip-tooltip">Yeah buddy</span>
-</span> , hover or tap it.
+</span>   hover or tap it.
 It’ll reveal a tiny footnote, an easter egg, or a divergent thought.

 <aside class="articles-page-tag-line">